apache/paimon/docs/content/project/contributing.md

 ## Code Contribution Guide

 Apache Paimon is maintained, improved, and extended by code contributions of volunteers.
-We welcome contributions to Paimpn.
+We welcome contributions to Paimon.

 Please feel free to ask questions at any time.
 Either send a mail to the Dev mailing list or comment on the issue you are working on.